Resource Strategy for Post-Mask Metal-Only Functional ECO

 Overview of Spare Resources for Post-Mask ECO

-If a design is layout-complete or already taped-out (so called post-mask), success heavily relies on the spare resources available for the patch implementation.
-The resources used to implement the patch need to be physically located in the vicinity of the ECO net where the function needs to be revised.
+If a design is layout-complete or already taped-out (so called post-mask), success heavily relies on the spare resources available for patch implementation.
+The resources used to implement the patch need to be physically located in the vicinity of the ECO net where the revision of the function is necessary.

-Spare resources for a post-mask functional ECO include four types of logic cells:
+Spare resources for a post-layout functional ECO include four types of logic cells:

 1. Spare cells